ofekatr/Social-Network/README.md

 A social media platform application for posts.
 ---
-After logged in, users can read, write and delete posts and comments.
+Once logged in, users can read, write and delete posts and comments.

 Written in TypeScript, implemented with:
 * MongoDB